 One of the best places to eat these skewers is in the street, so there is no specific place to recommend but you should have no problems finding them.

-Where to eat in Macao – Best places to eat, restaurants, cafes and stores
+Where to eat in Macau – Best places to eat, restaurants, cafes and stores

-The best places to eat in Macao are an interesting combination of restaurants, street stalls, small hole-in-the-wall cafes and even shops selling Macao’s best snacks.
+The best places to eat in Macau are an interesting combination of restaurants, street stalls, small hole-in-the-wall cafes and even shops selling Macau best snacks.
 Some of them are fine-dining 4-hour meal affairs whereas others are take away stores.
 Some are $5 a meal, some are $50 and some are $500 a meal.

-Here is my list of places to eat in Macao.
+Here is my list of places to eat in Macau.

-The Eight is one of only two three Michelin starred restaurants in Macao specialising in very creative and refined dim sum and Chinese cuisine.
+The Eight is one of only two three Michelin starred restaurants in Macau specialising in very creative and refined dim sum and Chinese cuisine.

 The name is auspicious in Chinese and the outlet is classically ostentatious with water cascading down the black and dimly lit corridor wall leading to the main space and a large crystal ball chandelier that seems to be floating in the room.